Jeff Wall (lawyer)

-Jeffrey Bryan Wall (born 25 April 1976) is an American attorney and former government official who served as the acting Solicitor General of the United States and the Principal Deputy Solicitor General of the United States during the Donald Trump administration.
-He is now a partner and head of Supreme Court and Appellate Practice at Sullivan & Cromwell in New York and Washington, DC.
+Jeffrey Bryan Wall (born April 25, 1976) is an American attorney and former government official who served as the acting Solicitor General of the United States and the Principal Deputy Solicitor General of the United States during the first presidency of Donald Trump.
+He is now a partner and head of Supreme Court and Appellate Practice at Sullivan & Cromwell in New York City and Washington, D.C.

 Early life and education

 Wall was born in Roswell, Georgia.
-He earned a Bachelor of Arts degree from Georgetown University, where he was a member of the Philodemic Society, and Juris Doctor from the University of Chicago Law School.
+He graduated from Georgetown University, where he was a member of the Philodemic Society, in 1998 with a Bachelor of Arts.
+He later attended the University of Chicago Law School, graduating in 2003 with a J.D. degree.

 Career

 Wall taught Civics at Orchard Lake St. Mary's Preparatory in Orchard Lake, Michigan, where he also coached Lacrosse.